You can’t find peace by hiding from life

 She could let go of her resistance to me, which was resistance within herself.

-This rider showed me who she was by how she wanted to manhandle the horse, how she argued with me, and, ultimately, how she gave in and learned.
-I have no judgment of how she reacted; it was just a guide for me to figure out how to best communicate with her.
+This rider showed me who she was by wanting to manhandle the horse, arguing with me, and, ultimately, giving in and learning.
+I do not judge how she reacted; it was just a guide for me to figure out how to communicate with her best.

 We are confronted daily with people who show us who they are.
-We cannot change them.
-We can only adjust how we interact.
-Our reactions in life are often mixed messages, and until we can become clear within ourselves, we will not yield the results we yearn for.
+We cannot change them; we can only adjust how we interact.
+Our reactions often send mixed messages, and until we become clear within ourselves, we will not yield the results we yearn for.
 Letting go of seeing things through only one lens will open up a world of endless possibilities.